On this page:

 - no member can hold more than 20 per cent of shares

-- all active members can nominate as directors and elect directors
+- all active members can nominate themselves as directors and elect directors

 - capital is used for the group’s common interest.

 Co-operatives are administered under the Co-operatives National Law, applied in Victoria by the Co-operatives National Law Application Act 2013.
-The Co-operatives National Law applies in Victoria and NSW, and is expected to commence in other states and territories over the next 18 months.
+The Co-operatives National Law applies in Victoria, New South Wales, South Australia, Tasmania and the Northern Territory.
+The Australian Capital Territory, Queensland and Western Australia are yet to adopt the legislation.

 What can a co-operative do?